Why is this co-op more beneficial than other retail options?

 Can I be member if I don’t have a credit card?

 For customers who prefer not to use credit cards, we offer a pre-payment option.
-In this case, we require to pre-pay $200 to your Eat Local account, either with cheque or eTransfer.
+In this case, we require to pre-pay $200 to your Eat Local account, either with cheque or cash.
 You can then order until this credit is gone.
-We require this relatively large amount because handling eTransfers is cumbersome.
-Also, we do NOT YET send out reminders to up your in-store credit, so please send us your fill-up.
+We do not send out reminders to up your in-store credit, so please send us your fill-up.

 On which days can I order in the online store?

-The ordering window for a delivery period (Wednesday – Friday) ends Monday at noon.
-Your best time to order is Friday.
-Before, not all farmers may have posted their products for the next week.
-Some products may sell out during the ordering time.
+The ordering window for a delivery period (Wednesday & Thursday) starts Wednesday at noon and ends Monday at noon.
+Some products may sell out during the ordering time so make sure to order as early as possible.

 How can I make ordering simpler?